Life giving resources. Faithfully delivered.

 Choosing between these two excellent translations comes down to your personal goals and preferences.

-You might prefer the NLT if:
+Choose the NLT if:

-You might prefer the CSB if:
+Choose the CSB if:

 The main difference between the NLT and the CSB is their translation approach: the NLT is a thought-for-thought translation focused on maximum readability, while the CSB is an "optimal equivalence" translation that balances readability with faithfulness to the original wording.

-Both the NLT and CSB will help you hear God's voice clearly through his Word.
+Both the NLT and CSB will help you hear God's voice clearly through His Word.
 They are modern, trustworthy, and have been used by God to change countless lives.
 The best choice is the one that you will pick up and read most often.

-Ready to explore more?
 You can find our full range of NLT Bibles here and our fantastic collection of CSB Bibles here.

 Bibles